What Is Full Coverage Car Insurance?

 Uninsured/Underinsured Motorist Coverage

-With approximately 15.4% of U.S. drivers uninsured, UM/UIM coverage provides critical protection that collision coverage alone doesn't address.
-The coverage typically costs around $90 annually and can save you from devastating out-of-pocket expenses.
+With approximately 15.4% of U.S. drivers currently uninsured—and over a third either uninsured or underinsured—UM/UIM coverage provides critical protection that collision coverage alone doesn't address.
+This coverage pays for your injuries and vehicle damage when you're hit by a driver with insufficient or no insurance, and typically costs around $90 annually.

 Medical Payments and Personal Injury Protection